Stochastic Nonconvex Optimization with Large Minibatches: Introduction

 where $\w_0$ is the initialization, and $\w_*=\argmin_{\w} \phi(\w)$.

-For stochastic nonconvex optimization,~\citet{Ghadim_16a} analyzed the convergence of minibatch SGD for stochastic nonconvex optimization under the same problem setup as ours, and~\citet{GhadimLan16a} further proposed a randomized stochastic accelerated gradient (RSAG) method which resembles the accelerated stochastic approximation method for convex optimization~\citep{Lan12a}.
+For stochastic nonconvex optimization,~\citet{Ghadim_16a} analyzed the convergence of minibatch SGD under the same problem setup as ours, and~\citet{GhadimLan16a} further proposed a randomized stochastic accelerated gradient (RSAG) method which resembles the accelerated stochastic approximation method for convex optimization~\citep{Lan12a}.
 After $T$ minibatch gradient updates, each using stochastic gradient estimated on $b$ samples, their algorithms return an iterate $\w$ satisfying\footnote{This can be deduced from eqn~(3.20) of~\citet{GhadimLan16a}, as the variance of stochastic gradient reduces to $V^2 / b$ when $b$ samples are used in estimating the gradient.}

-To parse this result, we observe the following: \begin{itemize} \item When $V=0$, or in other words exact gradients are used, the second term vanishes and the convergence rate reduces to $\norm{\nabla \phi (\w) }^2 \le \calO \rbr{ \frac{\beta (\phi (\w_0) - \phi^*)}{T} }$, and this is the same rate achieved by deterministic gradient descent~\citep{Ghadim_16a}.
-We refer to this term as the ``optimization error'' since it is independent of the samples. \item The second term in~\eqref{e:rsag} results from the noise in stochastic gradients, and we refer to it as the ``sample error'' since it is inherent from the sampling process.
+To parse this result, we observe the following: \begin{itemize} \item When $V=0$, or in other words exact gradients are used, the second term vanishes and the convergence rate reduces to $\norm{\nabla \phi (\w) }^2 \le \calO \rbr{ \frac{\beta (\phi (\w_0) - \phi^*)}{T} }$, recovering the rate for deterministic gradient descent~\citep{Ghadim_16a}.
+We refer to this term as the ``optimization error'' since it is independent of the samples. \item The second term in~\eqref{e:rsag} results from the noise in stochastic gradients, and we refer to it as the ``sample error'' since it results from the sampling process.
 This term is asymptotically dominant as long as $b=\calO \rbr{ \frac{V^2 T}{\beta (\phi (\w_0) - \phi^*)} }$.
 Using a much larger $b$, the first term of~\eqref{e:rsag} becomes dominant but since the first term is independent of $b$, the algorithm is no longer sample efficient (it is using more fresh samples than needed).
 This is consistent with the empirical findings of practitioners of minibatch SGD: beyond certain minibatch size, learning slows down and in particular, the objective on test set (which is an estimate of the population objective) do not decrease faster with the amount of computation, even though more samples and computation (\eg, backpropagation) is involved in each stochastic gradient update. \end{itemize}